 The Vedas can be divided into four categories:

-The Upanishads are concluding parts of the Vedas, and their philosophy is called Vedanta. which is the basis of all Hindu systems of religious thought, both dualistic and nondualistic [See Upanishads Online]
+The Upanishads are concluding parts of the Vedas, and their philosophy is called Vedanta, which is the basis of all Hindu systems of religious thought, both dualistic and nondualistic [See Upanishads Online]

+There are over a hundred Upanishads.
 The body of Upanishads originated in part hundreds, in part thousands of years BC.
 They are thought to encompass mystical experiences of saints and sages.
 In Vedanta God immanent is called the Atman, or Self, and God transcendent is called Brahman (from the root brih, expand).
 It is also held that Atman (individual self) and Brahman (cosmic self) are identical, and that meditation opens the way for this to be experienced.

 During a pilgrimage through the southern parts of India, the Hindu reformer Chaitanya came across a man who was in tears while a pundit was reading from the Bhagavad Gita.
 On being asked why he shed tears, the man replied,